Do You Get Hip Pain At Night Lying On Your Side While Sleeping?

 "But what if I can only sleep on my painful side?"

 Maybe you can only sleep on the painful side.
-Perhaps that's the side that you just naturally prefer to sleep on and no matter which position you go to sleep in you're going to end up rolling over on the other side.
+Perhaps that's the side that you just naturally prefer to sleep on.

 Or maybe you toss and turn in bed at night and end up sleeping on both sides at some point throughout the night.